PRECINCT COMMITTEEMEN ELECTIONS WILL NOT TAKE PLACE AGAIN UNTIL AUGUST, 2020. PC APPOINTMENTS ARE NOW TAKING PLACE.

 Precinct committeemen are ELECTED in each primary election and serve a two-year term.
-The next election is August 28, 2018 but many precincts are NOT full and you can become an appointed PC.
-PCs will not be appointed after May 7, 2018 due to elections taking place in August.
+The next election is August, 2020 but many precincts are NOT full and you can become an appointed PC.

 Elected PCs vote on the district, county, and state party leadership as well as the party platform.